 There are lots of contradicting schools of thought surrounding the optimum time of day to quaff a shake, but most agree that post-workout is a great time to get a shot of whey protein into the system.

-The least calorific way to prepare a protein shake is to blend the powder with cold water in a shaker or blender, which typically leads to a thinner consistency and weaker flavour, but contains almost zero fat.
+The least calorific way to prepare a protein shake is to blend the powder with cold water in a shaker or blender, leading to a thinner consistency and weaker flavour but containing almost zero fat.

 Of course, you can blend with cow's milk or vegan alternatives, bung in some peanut butter, a dollop of chocolate ice cream, a handful of cherries and whizz it into a blender for a truly opulent treat, but the waistline probably isn't going to thank you for it.

 Either way, we recommend using a protein shake blender to achieve maximum consistency.
-You can just use a regular blender but these were designed for chopping ingredients as opposed to mixing them, resulting in a coarser shake.
+You can use a regular blender, but these were designed for chopping ingredients instead of mixing them, resulting in a coarser shake.

-There are also lots of online resources for those who wish to get creative and sprinkle some protein powder into their bakes and culinary creations, but we'd advise sticking to cold water and downing the stuff for the quickest and most convenient results.
+There are also many online resources for those who wish to get creative and sprinkle some protein powder into their bakes and culinary creations.
+Still, we'd advise sticking to cold water and downing the stuff for the quickest and most convenient results.

 Have one for breakfast, take it at lunch or drink before going to bed to top up the protein in your diet, but ensure you stick to the recommended daily allowance and don't overdo it.

-Excessive protein intake can put additional strain on your kidneys and liver, which have to work harder to process the surplus nutrients.
+Excessive protein intake can strain your kidneys and liver, which have to work harder to process the surplus nutrients.

 How bad is protein powder for you?

 Whey protein is not bad for anyone, as long as it is used correctly.
-Protein powders have a high 'bioavailability', meaning that the protein found in them can be absorbed very quickly.
+Protein powders have a high 'bioavailability', meaning your body can quickly absorb the protein found in the powder.
 Having protein powder as the only source of protein is a bad idea for sure, but having a shake a day when your body needs protein the most – after workouts – can help muscle protein synthesis, a.k.a. gains.